FlowSs/RLMutation/README.md

 # Mutation Testing for Deep Reinforcement Learning

-This replication package is intended for the paper "_Mutation Testing of Deep Reinforcement Learning Based on Real Faults_" submitted to the International Conference on Software Engineering (ICST) 2023.
+This replication package is intended for the paper "_Mutation Testing of Deep Reinforcement Learning Based on Real Faults_" submitted to the International Conference on Software Testing (ICST) 2023.

 ## Index